-No. Private arbitration over employment matters is not allowed under Chinese law.
-The law encourages the parties to resolve their disputes by way of friendly negotiation.
-Mediation is also encouraged as a way to resolve disputes.
-Further, the law specifically mandates arbitration at government-controlled labour arbitration organisations if there is any dispute between the employer and employee for most causes of action.
-If a party disagrees with the arbitration award granted by the labour arbitration organisation, such party may challenge such award within a certain period of time by filing a lawsuit with the competent people's court, though some arbitration awards may not be challenged by the employer depending on the amount or subject matter at issue.
+No. Private arbitration of employment matters is not allowed under Chinese law.
+The Labour Dispute Mediation and Arbitration Law, effective as of 1 May 2008, specifically mandates arbitration at governmentcontrolled labour arbitration committees if there is any dispute between the employer and employee for most causes of action.
+However, the law encourages the parties to resolve their disputes by way of friendly negotiation or mediation, and government-supported and private mediation is also encouraged as a way to resolve disputes.

+If a party disagrees with the arbitration award granted by the labour arbitration committees, such party may challenge such award within a certain period by filing a lawsuit with the competent people's court, though some arbitration awards may not be challenged by the employer depending on the amount of subject matter at issue.